 Maybe you’re ready for a bit more of a challenge, and a bit more support/community.
 Sojo Academy is what you’re looking for.

-Each month our leaders give us a Bible study and a scripture reading/writing plan for the month.
+Each month our leaders give us a workbook to guide us as we study the Bible and a scripture reading/writing plan for the month.
 Then they add a bunch of bonus materials.
 Over on the private Facebook group, there are over 650 Christian women who form a community that is really awesome.
 Between praying for each other, encouraging, and chatting about what we’re studying, it’s a wonderful place to be.

 There’s grace, because life is crazy, so there’s no pressure to ‘keep up’ or anything like that.
 There are practical tips, real people going through life together, even at a great distance from one another.

 Do You Feel More Confident in How to Do Devotions Now?